 Technology like proposal software supports you and your proposal process.
 Proposal software unifies your entire proposal management team.
 Because there are unlimited user licenses, everyone works more efficiently within a dedicated response management platform.

 Integrations with Slack and Microsoft Teams eliminate back-and-forth emails and unnecessary meetings.
-The searchable answer library stores and organizes all of your existing responses, so you select relevant content, customize at will, then move onto the next task on your list of priorities.
+The searchable Content Library stores and organizes all of your existing responses, so you select relevant content, customize at will, then move onto the next task on your list of priorities.

 Again, responding to security questionnaires and RFPs should never fall on one person…you or any other team member.
 Response management is absolutely a team effort.
 To win a deal, you must submit high-quality content.
 The only way winning content will happen is with a team of specialists banding together, owning specific sections that relate directly to their subject matter expertise.